-While Fort Pitt Park is maintained by the City and experienced as a contiguous park, the playground and basketball courts actually are on a separate parcel owned by the Housing Authority of the City of Pittsburgh and not zoned as park.
-Only the football field (50-F-260) is zoned park.
+While Fort Pitt Field Park is maintained by the City and experienced as a contiguous park, the playground and basketball courts actually are on a separate parcel owned by the Housing Authority of the City of Pittsburgh and not zoned as a park.
+Only the football field (50-F-260) is a zoned park.

-In addition, there are approximately 32 vacant parcels surrounding the park primarily owned by either the City or the Urban Redevelopment Authority of Pittsburgh, which have been largely maintained by community stewardship.
-A large portion of these publicly-owned vacant parcels are wooded hillsides at the western end of Hillcrest Street.
-The Garfield Green Zone identifies these green spaces as prime candidates for passive trails and in fact, informal trails already exist.
-Many residents rwho participated in the community engagement activities remarked how the surrounding trees contribute positively to the secluded quality and remote quality that is unique to Fort Pitt Park.
+In addition, there are approximately 32 vacant parcels surrounding the park primarily owned by either the City or the Urban Redevelopment Authority of Pittsburgh, which has been largely maintained by community stewardship.
+A large portion of these publicly-owned vacant parcels is wooded hillside at the western end of Hillcrest Street.
+The Garfield Green Zone identifies these green spaces as prime candidates for passive trails, and in fact, informal paths already exist.
+Many residents who participated in the community engagement activities remarked how the surrounding trees contribute positively to the secluded quality and remote quality that is unique to Fort Pitt Park.